aspose-tasks/Aspose.Tasks-API-References/english/java/com.aspose.tasks/mppsaveoptions/_index.md

 ```

-Sets a value indicating whether to write view data when saving to MPP.
+Sets a value indicating whether to write view data when saving a project to MPP format.

 --------------------